May 16, 2017

 OAuth stands for Open Authorization.
 It’s a free and open protocol, built on IETF standards and licenses from the Open Web Foundation.
 It allows users to share their private resources with a third party while keeping their own credential secret.
 These resources could be photos, videos, contact lists, location and billing capability, and so on, and are usually stored with another service provider.
 OAuth does this by granting requesting (client) applications a token, once access is approved by the user.
 Each token grants limited access to a specific resource for a specific period.

 OAuth2 supports “delegated authentication” i.e. granting access to another person or application to perform actions on your behalf. consider this scenario: you drive your car to a classy hotel, they may offer valet parking.
 You then authorize the valet attendant to drive your car by handing him the key in order to let him perform actions on your behalf.

 OAuth2 works similarly—a user grants access to an application to perform limited actions on the user’s behalf and access can be revoked when it become suspicious.

-i) Resource server : The server hosting user-owned resources that are protected by OAuth2.
+Resource server: the server hosting user-owned resources that are protected by OAuth2.
 Resource server validates the access-token and serves the protected resources.

-ii) Resource owner : Typically user of the application is the resource owner.
+Resource owner: typically user of the application is the resource owner.
 Resource owner has the ability to grant or deny access to their own data hosted on the resource server.

-iii) authorization server: The authorization server gets consent from the resource owner and issues access tokens to clients for accessing protected resources hosted by a resource server.
+Authorization server: the authorization server gets consent from the resource owner and issues access tokens to clients for accessing protected resources hosted by a resource server.

 Consider a scenario, you are developing a facebook fun app call it “FunApp”.
 FunApp needs access to user’s public profile, photos, posts, friends etc. Now the problem is: How can FunApp get the user’s permission to access his/her data from facebook, simultaneously facebook should be informed that user has granted the permission to the FunApp so that facebook will share the user’s data with this app.